jonatanhal/jonatanhal.github.io/_posts/2016-09-22-fusion-part-two.md

 			p := make([]rune, 16)
 			copy(p, password)
 			p[y] = keyspace[ki]
+			// Every other request is a real guess or a known false request
+			// I'm not sure why this is better, but according to one of the talks listed
-			if i % 2 == 0 {
+			// in the good stuff-section, this method produces better, more consistent results if i % 2 == 0 {
+				// "Real" request
 				delta := sendRequest(p)
 				writeEntry(delta.Nanoseconds(), p[y], y)
 			} else {
+				// Known bad request
 				delta := sendRequest(password)
 				writeEntry(delta.Nanoseconds(), password[0], y)
 			}